freeCodeCamp/arcade-mode/CONTRIBUTING.md

 # Contributor's Guide

+Welcome to the Arcade Mode Contributors Guide!

+Arcade Mode is an interview preparation app featuring algorithm and data structure questions in a timed environment.
+The end goal will be its incorporation into freeCodeCamp proper as part of the coding interview preparation section.

 We welcome pull requests from freeCodeCamp campers (our students) and seasoned JavaScript developers alike!
 Follow these steps to contribute:

+1. Follow the [Contribution Guidelines](#contribution-guidelines) to initially set up the project.

-1. Find an issue that needs assistance by searching for the [Help Wanted](https://github.com/freeCodeCamp/arcade-mode/labels/help%20wanted) tag.
+2. Find an issue that needs assistance by going to the [Help Wanted section](#help-wanted) or by searching for the [Help Wanted tag](https://github.com/freeCodeCamp/arcade-mode/labels/help%20wanted).
+Specific instructions are provided in each help wanted item.

-2. Refer to the issue for specific instructions.

-3. Follow the [Contribution Guidelines](#contribution-guidelines) to start working on the issue.

-Remember to feel free to ask for help in our [Contributors](https://gitter.im/FreeCodeCamp/Contributors) Gitter room.
+Feel free to ask for help in our [Gitter room](https://gitter.im/FreeCodeCamp/arcade-mode).

 Working on your first Pull Request?
 You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)